MostafaSolim/Media_Informatics_Assignment/README.md

 # Media Informatics Assignment

-In this assignment, you are given a file containing an image, but not in the form you're used to.
-The image is saved as a CSV file representing a NumPy array of grayscale values, where each value represents a pixel's brightness level.
-Your mission is to investigate this secret image using Python, figure out what it represents, analyze the structure, and then creatively transform it.
-The assignemnt is designed to challenge your understanding of raster images, pixel data, and image manipulation.
 Phase 1: Load and Reveal the Image
 ● Open the file (secret_image.csv).
 ● Figure out how to read the pixel data into Python using NumPy.